mautic/mautic/UPGRADE-5.0.md

 - The calendar feature was removed.
 See https://github.com/mautic/mautic/pull/11270
 - The Froala assets are disabled by default.
 Enable them if you use the legacy email or page builder.
 See https://github.com/mautic/mautic/pull/12416

+## Mailer
+The underlying library used for sending emails (Swift Mailer) was discontinued and Mautic 5 is using the [Symfony Mailer](https://symfony.com/doc/5.4/mailer.html) library instead.
+There are user facing changes coming with this change.
+1. All the email transports were removed from Mautic's core and must be re-created as separate plugins.
+2. The good news is that Mautic now supports email transports created for Symfony Mailer.
+3. SMTP transport is the only transport supported by Mautic after fresh installation.
+4. The "Email Step" was removed from the installation wizzard because the transports were removed.
+The email transport must be configurad right after Mautic installation.
+5. The email transport configuration has changed from various fields unique for each transport to unified "DSN".
+Any transport can be configured using the same form.
+There is a migration that should handle most of the email transport configuration from Mautic 4 and re-configure it for Mautic 5.
+6. The command `bin/console mautic:email:process` for sending emails via cron jobs was removed and now [Symfony Messenger](https://symfony.com/doc/5.4/messenger.html) is used instead.
+Use this command if you want to send emails via a cron job: `bin/console messenger:consume email_transport`.
+The Messenger in the async configuration can work with various queues.
+It uses MySql by default.

 # Backwards compatibility breaking changes
 *   Platform Requirements
     *   Minimal PHP version was increased from 7.4 to 8.0 and 8.1.